DragonKiller952/DIP/letterfrequentie MapReduce/README.md

 This will give the amount of counted English and Dutch Sentences

-testtext contains 73 Dutch and 119 Engels Sentences.
+testtext contains 73 Dutch and 119 English Sentences.
 Running this will give the following output:
 ![](Testresult.png)